MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 - Your organization does not use government clouds, including GCC, GCC High and DoD.
 - Your organization does not use vanity domain configurations.

-If you are interested in participating in the preview, and meet the above conditions, please reach out to Microsoft.
+If you are interested in participating in the preview, and meet the above conditions, please reach out to your Microsoft account manager.
 There are limited slots available, and each application will be reviewed.
 Microsoft will reach out if there is space in the preview program and share more information and work with you on next steps.

 Since this is a part of SharePoint Advanced Management, participants will need to either already be a SharePoint Advanced Management customer, or enable the free trial at the time of the planned rename.